mokagio/mokacoding/metallo/src/posts/2022-03-09-create-a-merge-commit.md

 It wasn't the first time, and it certainly won't be the last.
 The following is the result of that conversation, a note for my future self on where my thinking was in 2022.

-## Why "Create a merge commit" is the best
+## Why "Create a merge commit" is the best...

 My whole argument rests on the value of having a tidy Git history and small, atomic, well-crafted commits.
 I won't delve much into that, but I added some links at the end of the post that argument its value.